“When you have seen one ant, one bird, one tree, you have not seen them all.”

 BEEKEEPER

-A few years ago I go into beekeeping.
+A few years ago I got into beekeeping.
 I run a couple of top bar hives - a style of beekeeping that is designed for low interference rather than productivity.
 Essentially, the bees are allowed to live as they would in a wild colony for most of the time.
 I built my hives using recycled wood and sealed them with linseed oil, fire and mud!

 PRESENTER AND COMMUNICATOR